 If you have specific ideas on what you want to happen after you die, planning your own funeral and sharing the plan with your loved ones is a good idea.
 But no one can guarantee it will happen exactly as you plan it.

 You can register a death by visiting your local register office.
 This usually needs to be done within five days of the death in England and Wales.
-It’s free to register a death, but there’s a fee of £11 for each copy of the death certificate.
+It’s free to register a death, but there’s a fee for each copy of the death certificate.

 A eulogy usually includes a timeline of the person’s life and details about their personality.
 Family or friends might ask you to read one at their funeral or cremation if you were close to them.
 But there are no set rules about who reads it.